 NTED maintains programmatic responsibility for the HSNTP/NDPC program and will maintain the program management function and responsibilities throughout the life cycle of the awarded grant.
-Contact the NTED point of contact Mr. Patrick Cowhey at (202) 786-0905 or via e-mail patrick.cowhey@fema.dhs.gov, or Mr. Terry Pruitt at (202) 786-9565 or via e-mail terry.pruitt@fema.dhs.gov or email NTED at fema-ntes@fema.dhs.gov for additional information.
+Contact an NTED point of contact Mr. Casey Berg at (202) 212-7682 or via e-mail casey.berg@fema.dhs.gov or Mr. Terry Pruitt at (202) 786-9565 or via e-mail terry.pruitt@fema.dhs.gov or email at fema.dhs.gov for additional information.

-Systems Information
+Systems Information Questions

-Grants.gov.
-For technical assistance with Grants.gov, please call the customer support hotline at (800)518-4726.
+Grants.gov: For technical assistance with Grants.gov, please call the customer support hotline at (800) 518-4726.

-ND Grants.
-For technical assistance with the ND Grants system, please contact ndgrants@fema.gov or (800)865-4076.
+ND Grants: For technical assistance with the ND Grants system, please contact mailto:ndgrants@fema.gov or (800) 865-4076.

-For Financial and Administrative Questions:
+Financial and Administrative Questions

 GPD's Grant Operations Division Business Office provides financial support and technical assistance, such as for password resets and registration requests, questions regarding Form 1199A, payment status, amendments, closeouts, and tracking de-obligation and award amounts.
-The FEMA Call Center (866) 927-5646 or via email at ASK-GMD@dhs.gov can provide additional guidance.
+The FEMA Call Center (866) 927-5646 or via email at mailto:ASK-GMD@dhs.gov can provide additional guidance.

-GPD Environmental Planning and Historic Preservation (GPD-EHP)
+GPD Environmental Planning and Historic Preservation (GPD-EHP) Questions

-For Environmental Planning and Historic Preservation Questions: OEHP provides guidance and information about the EHP review process to FEMA programs and its recipients and sub-recipients.
-All inquiries and communications about EHP compliance for FEMA grant projects or the EHP review process should be sent to:

-Portia Ross, CFM Integration and Technology Branch Chief Office of Environmental Planning and Historic Preservation FEMA / DHS 500 C Street, SW Washington, DC 20472 Desk: 202-212-5929 Cell: 303-386-2316 portia.ross@fema.dhs.gov
+OEHP provides guidance and information about the EHP review process to FEMA programs and its recipients and sub-recipients.
+All inquiries and communications about EHP compliance for FEMA grant projects or the EHP review process should be sent to: Portia Ross, CFM, Integration and Technology Branch Chief, Office of Environmental Planning and Historic Preservation, FEMA / DHS, 500 C Street, SW, Washington, DC 20472, Desk: 202-212-5929, portia.ross@fema.dhs.gov